Xingwei726/Major-Studio-1/Week2_DesignMockup/README.md

 ## Concept

 For this quantitative data project, I want to explore the pattern formed by artists' life spans and their artworks which are intertwined with time.
-This project aims to visualize the correlation from a relatively macro perspective.
+This project aims to visualize their correlation from a relatively macro perspective.
+(Update: After today's MET meeting, I gained another but sort of has related with my original concept, so I modified the second mockup to show that.)

-## Design Mockup
+## Design Mockup 1

 ![](Design1.jpg)